robertlove/jekyll-openapi/README.md

 ## Usage

-Update `_data/openapi.json` with your own API description.
+Update `_data/openapi.json` with your own API description, refresh your browser, and voilà!

+This project is built with [Jekyll/Bootstrap](https://github.com/robertlove/jekyll-bootstrap).
+See [Jekyll/Bootstrap Usage](https://github.com/robertlove/jekyll-bootstrap#usage) for more usage information - including instructions on how to change the look and feel of your API documentation.

 ## Contributing